 Guitarist/Software Engineer- Duncan MacConnell

 For their residency the group focused on two specific instruments: the RANGE Guitar and El-Lamellophone.
-Both projects led to research publications: RANGE– Sound and Music Computing, Stockholm; and El-Lamellophone– New Interfaces for Musical Expression, London.
+Both projects led to research publications: RANGE at Sound and Music Computing Stockholm and El-Lamellophone at New Interfaces for Musical Expression London.

 review: “…a synthesis of glitch and grit, landing their euphonies somewhere in a choppy conflux of ambient electronic meets noisey-noise.
 Single moments have elements evocative of both Four Tet and My Bloody Valentine, a cool sound indeed that seems to always be on the brink of rupturing…” (Ride The Tempo).

 Southwoods thanks STEIM for the invaluable support and opportunity to use your studios, equipment, assistance, and guest house.
 Southwoods also thanks thier funding agencies: Canada Council for the Arts, National Sciences and Engineering Research Council of Canada